Contact Us for a Free Consultation 818-394-7835

 When amputation becomes necessary, a personal injury case goes from simply covering the costs of medical treatment and recovery to covering extended care and compensation, possibly for life.

-For this reason, a good personal injury attorney will call for the development of a life care plan with the help of a certified life care planner (CLCP).
+For this reason, a good personal injury attorney will recommend developing a life care plan with the help of a certified life care planner (CLCP).

 • Projected costs of ongoing medical care (including maintenance medications, pain management, prosthetics, diagnostic testing, medical equipment, planned surgeries, etc.),